 Whether you’ve overindulged in a big meal, are dealing with constipation, or suffer from a chronic issue like Irritable Bowel Disease, digestive discomfort is never fun.
 Bloating, gas, and abdominal cramps can be unpleasant, inconvenient, and downright painful.
 While over the counter antacids, prescription medicines, and avoiding certain foods can help, there’s also an age-old practice that has been shown to help ease digestive discomfort: yoga.
-We’re sharing our favorite stretches for a happy, flat tummy.
+We’re sharing our favorite yoga poses for digestion.

 Related: 6 Yoga Poses That Relieve Anxiety

 The following yoga practice incorporates poses like twists, which help detoxify the body; forward folds, which help massage the internal organs; and inversions, which help boost circulation and stimulate the abdominal muscles.

 Be sure to breathe deeply throughout the entire practice, as this will help the digestive process too.
 You can practice this yoga sequence in its entirety or use the poses individually.